Reducing unscheduled vehicle downtime is key to cutting costs within your fleet, but is this easier said than done?

 Whilst some downtime within your fleet is beyond control, a proactive rather than reactive approach to maintenance can put the brakes on runaway costs.
 Even small changes and more effective planning can make a big difference to the bottom line.

 Preventive maintenance practices keep vehicle systems and components functioning properly to avoid potential breakdowns.
 The upfront cost of routine maintenance tends to be significantly less than those associated with any unscheduled downtime.
 A survey indicates that fleet vehicles in a preventive fleet maintenance program experienced about 20% fewer maintenance-related downtime days.

 Develop a process for addressing issues reported by drivers during daily inspections

 As an example, the reporting of fault codes and alerts from on-board telematics systems can mean fixing a small issue rather than leaving until it becomes a costly, major repair following a breakdown.

-Plan to replace or rebuild components before the end of their expected lifecycle before they fail can offset higher downtime expenses.
+Develop a fleet maintenance schedule to make plans to replace or rebuild components before the end of their expected lifecycle, before they fail can offset higher downtime expenses.

 Vehicle replacement programs

 Such plans can minimize increased downtime costs often associated with older vehicles.